A cat receiving treatment for diabetes.

 My Syringe Needle Accidentally Touched Something – What Do I Do?

-I Drew UP the Insulin and Now Can’t Find My Pet.
+I Drew Up the Insulin and Now Can’t Find My Pet.
 Now What?

-Before injecting, gently tilt the syringe up and down then give. ?If it is more than 2 hours, dispose of the insulin.
-Also – read the section on “What If I’m Late Giving the Insulin?”
+Before injecting, gently tilt the syringe up and down then administer.
+If it is more than 2 hours, dispose of the insulin.

 Should I Recap the Syringe?

 If you re-cap a syringe, keep one hand stable and move one hand to recap.
-If you are moving both hands at the same time there is a higher risk of sticking yourself.
+If you are moving both hands at the same time, there is a higher risk of sticking yourself.

-They make needle clippers that remove the needle but these need to be used with care.
-As the small needle bits can be dangerous.
+They make needle clippers that remove the needle but these need to be used with care, as the small needle bits can be dangerous.

-What Do I do with My Used Syringes and Lancets?
+What Do I Do with My Used Syringes and Lancets?

-You can dispose of your needles, syringes and lancets a few different ways.
+You can dispose of your needles, syringes, and lancets a few different ways.
 You can buy “sharps” containers similar to what they use in human and veterinary hospitals.
 The sharps containers are thick plastic that cannot be punctured.
 You simply place the syringe and needle in the box until it is full.
 When it is full, you close the top to secure.
 “Sharps” containers can be purchased at some pharmacies and online.

 How Many Times Can I Use the Lancet?

-How Much Insulin Should I Give if My Cat Won’t Eat
+How Much Insulin Should I Give If My Cat Won’t Eat?

-I’d recommend that you ask your vet this question but the answer is generally as follows:
+I’d recommend that you ask your vet this question, but the answer is generally as follows:

-What If I’m Late Giving the Insulin?
+What If I’m Late Giving Insulin?

 If you are unable or forget to give your cat’s insulin at the regular time, these are the general recommendations: